houston news, houston local news, breaking news in houston, houston weather at newscast media

 Harvard study says 70 percent of domestic violence is committed by women against men

-Photo by Joseph Ernest taken in London England
+Photo of Boudica taken in London England by Joseph Earnest

 Forensic expert Arlo West said on Good Morning America, in regard to the tapes, "I believe these are professionally done.
 I think she had help.
 She clearly was speaking into what we call a large diaphragm microphone.
 Her voice is very well engineered.
 She sounds great.
 To authenticate a recording it must be an original."

-The evidence I present to you comes from my investigative research of data produced by reputable organizations like Harvard Medical School, The Center for Disease Control (CDC) and the American Psychiatric Association, just to mention a few.
+The information presented to you comes from investigative research of data produced by reputable organizations like Harvard Medical School, The Center for Disease Control (CDC) and the American Psychiatric Association, just to mention a few.

 The Harvard study found that when violence was one-sided, meaning unprovoked, both men and the women themselves who took the study said 70% of the time it was the women who committed violence against the men.